colinxy/colinxy.github.io/_posts/2016-07-08-github-hosted-comments.md

 This post is based on the reference [here](http://ivanzuzak.info/2011/02/18/github-hosted-comments-for-github-hosted-blogs.html), with some personalized customizations.
-Though the reference is somewhat outdated, it still offers a feasible way hosting comments on github for github based blog.
+Though the reference is somewhat outdated, it still offers a feasible way of hosting comments on github for github based blog.

+Traditional blogs tend to store everything in a database, and accessing a particular blog post along with its comments would be equivalent to asking the server to make a query on blog database and render the resulting HTML file for you.
+However, static blogs like this one store all the posts as static contents, and visiting a blog post would be like visiting a public html file on a remote server.
+But since comments are always generated dynamically (provided by visitors), managing them statically can be a pain.

-Comments need to be stored in a database, but for static blog, I have to resort to an external host to store them.
+Therefore I have to resort to an external host to store comments.
 A popular choice seems to be [disqus](https://disqus.com/), a free plugin to your blog that manages everything related to comments.
 But using this plugin would mean that I have to host comments separately, something I am reluctant to do.